mantik-ai/tutorials/tutorials/mlproject/README.md

 # The mlproject format

 This tutorial will guide you throug the creation of an `mlproject` as it is used with `mlflow`.
-For more information, see [mlflow documentation](https://www.mlflow.org/docs/latest/projects.html).
+For more information, see the [mlflow documentation](https://www.mlflow.org/docs/latest/projects.html).

 ## MLProject specification